 LISA Statistics and Data Science Zoom-in Hours

-LISA is partnering with the Center for Research Data and Digital Scholarship (CRDDS) to sponsor free Zoom-in hours to help researchers with statistics and data science every Tuesday noon-1PM and Thursday 12-2PM when classes are in session in the Spring and Fall semesters (not Summer).
+LISA continues to partner with the Center for Research Data and Digital Scholarship (CRDDS) to sponsor free Walk-in or Zoom-in hours to help researchers with statistics and data science every Tuesday noon-1PM and Thursday 1-2PM when classes are in session in the Spring and Fall semesters (not Summer).
 Zoom-in hours require pre-registration.
 (We are doing this to prevent disruptive Zoom bombing.)
-You may register by completing a survey form for Tuesdays (noon-1PM) and Thursdays (noon-2PM).
+You may register by completing a survey form for Tuesdays (noon-1PM) and Thursdays (1-2PM).

-The Zoom link for Tuesdays' Interdisciplinary Data Consult Hours from noon-1PM will be sent to those completing this registration form.
+The Zoom link for Tuesdays' and Thursdays' Interdisciplinary Data Consult Hours will be sent to those completing this registration form.

 Zoom in to discuss your domain problem and get solutions to the statistical issues you are facing.
 Visits are open to all researchers – from undergrad to faculty and beyond.
 Note: LISA assists with research, not class projects or homework.

-We are probably not teaching any short courses this semester as our university funding has run out and the path for university support for LISA is unclear.
-Recordings and materials for past courses, including our "Coding in R Workshop Series" with CRDDS to help researchers (especially graduate students) use statistics and R in their research.
+Starting in January 2022 we will again teach our "Coding in R Workshop Series" with CRDDS to help researchers (especially graduate students) use statistics and R in their research.
 Recordings and materials for past courses, including our "Statistics in Python" short course series, are available on this website: View course list